Posts

 Image

 Sure, stuffed animals look cute!
 But what do they do for those of us with allergies and asthma?
 They're full of dust!
 And dust just happens to be one of the most common allergies, so if your kids are sneezing and wheezing, the stuffed animals could be to blame.
-I just read an short article about stuffed animals in the April issues of Womans Day Magazine, and it said stuffed animals could be harboring millions of dust mites and making your family's allergies worse.
-Of course most kids love stuffed animals on their beds (no matter how old they get.......) so we wash Kitty's stuffed animals once a month in the washing machine in hot water. (their suggestion was every two weeks-guess I should be a little better at that) But I always feel like a murderer when I'm trying to push the stuffed animals down into the water in the washing machine so they get clean, they always seem to bob up to the surface.
-One of the things they suggest is putting stuffed animals into the freezer
+I just read an short article about stuffed animals, and it said stuffed animals could be harboring millions of dust mites and making your family's allergies worse.
+Washing stuffed animals Most kids love stuffed animals on their beds, so we wash Kitty's stuffed animals once a month in the washing machine in hot water.
+Experts suggest washing stuffed animals every 2 weeks.
+But I always feel like a murderer when I'm trying to push the stuffed animals down into the water in the washing machine so they get clean.
+They always bob up to the surface like they are searching for air.
+Putting stuffed animals in the freezer One of the ideas the experts suggest is putting stuffed animals into the freezer for 24 hours once...

 Traveling with asthma